adikulkarni0/pxdocs/content/install-portworx/monitoring.md

     prometheus-operated         ClusterIP   None             <none>        9090/TCP                       63m
     px-prometheus               ClusterIP   10.99.61.133     <none>        9090/TCP                       63m
     ```
-### Set up Alertmanager
+## Set up Alertmanager

 Prometheus Alertmanager handles alerts sent from the Prometheus server based on rules you set.
 If any Prometheus rule is triggered, Alertmanager sends a corresponding notification to the specified receivers.
 You can configure these receivers using an Alertmanager config file.
 Perform the following steps to configure and enable Alertmanager:

 1. Create a valid [Alertmanager configuration](https://prometheus.io/docs/alerting/latest/configuration/) file and name it `alertmanager.yaml`.
-The following is a sample for Alertmanager, the settings used in your environment may be different:
+The following is a sample for Alertmanager, and the settings used in your environment may be different:

     ```text
     global: